ayoayco/mjuaje.blog/_posts/2020-04-11-death-of-jesus.md

 ###### Unless otherwise specified, all Scriptures are taken from the NASB95.

 ###### This post is part of a four-part series on the gospel message.
-See the link for the other article/s below:
+See the link for the other articles below:

 [Gospel: The Life of Jesus](/life-of-jesus)